majicahong/majicahong/README.md

 - 👀 I’m interested in ...
 C#!🤔
 - 🌱 I’m currently learning ... nothing yet, I'm still motivating myself to go thru it. 😒🤣
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... check my Instagram sizt. 😎

 <!---
 majicahong/majicahong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.